-Updated, Oct.
-15: Nearly two years after the release of the original Pixel Buds, Google has previewed a sequel.
-The Pixel Buds 2 address many of the issues we brought up in this review, including audio quality and comfort.
-The new Pixel Buds will cost $179 and ship in spring 2020.
+Updated April 27: The Pixel Buds 2 have arrived, and address many of the issues we brought up in this review, including audio quality and comfort.
+The new Pixel Buds cost $179 and can be ordered now.
 Here's our original Pixel Buds review.

 Read off the features list for Google's Pixel Buds earphones, and it sounds like you're rattling off a laundry list of specs right out of the future.
 The headphones give you one-tap access to a digital assistant that can do everything, from reminding you of upcoming appointments to informing you of weather conditions.
 Even more impressive, the Pixel Buds promise real-time translation — or at least, pretty close to it — letting you carry on conversations in entirely different languages.